UntetheredJ/UntetheredJ/README.md

 ### Hi there 👋

-I'm Juan David, a systems engineer student at Universidad Industrial de Santander (UIS).
+I'm Juan David, a systems engineering student at Universidad Industrial de Santander (UIS).

 Currently working on some Roblox projects in my free time!